-Component represented in PDF Component represented in HTML Meaning LOCAL - + Optional item.
+Component represented in PDF Component represented in HTML Meaning → >< Statement ends.
+SELECT SELECT Required item.
+LOCAL + Optional item.
 ALL----------------------------------- +ALL+ +DISTINCT+ 'UNIQUE' Required item with choice.
-One and only one item must be present.
-FOR READ ONLY + +FOR UPDATE+ 'FOR READ ONLY' Optional items with choice are shown below the main line, one of which you might specify.
-PRIOR----------------------------------- NEXT ++ +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
+One and only one item must be present. - FOR UPDATE -- FOR READ ONLY + Optional items with choice are shown below the main line, one of which you might specify.
+PRIOR--PREVIOUS- NEXT + +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
 If you do not specify an item, the value above the line will be used as the default. index_name-table_name , Optional items.
-Several items are allowed; a comma must precede each repetition. → Table Reference → ◆ >>- Table Reference ->< Reference to a syntax segment.
+Several items are allowed; a comma must precede each repetition. → Table Reference >>- Table Reference ->< Reference to a syntax segment.
 Table Reference view - table - synonym - Table Reference +view+- +table+ 'synonym' Syntax segment.